sampsyo/cs6120/content/blog/2019-11-13-gep.md/index.md

-Interestingly, the instrumented Canneal and Streamcluster benchmarks run ever so slightly faster, however this result is within the standard deviation and could also be influenced by effects covered in the [first blog for this course](../measurement).
+Interestingly, the instrumented Canneal and Streamcluster benchmarks run ever so slightly faster; however, this result is within the standard deviation and could also be influenced by effects covered in the [first blog for this course](../measurement).
 Without running any real statistics, it seems like the instrumentation only had a meaningful impact on the Fluidanimate benchmark.
 Somewhat unsurprisingly, this is also the benchmark for which we managed to instrument the most GEP instructions.

-Intuitively, our instrumentation *should* add runtime overhead which scales with the number of GEPs and the number of times each of those GEPs are executed.
+Intuitively, our instrumentation *should* add run-time overhead which scales with the number of GEPs and the number of times each of those GEPs are executed.
 It would have been interesting to determine how "hot" each GEP instruction was and drill down into where the overhead was coming from.
 That would have involved much